Clown: History

-Many native tribes have a history of clowning.
 The Canadian clowning method developed by Richard Pochinko and furthered by his former apprentice, Sue Morrison, combines European and Native American clowning techniques.
 In this tradition, masks are made of clay while the creator's eyes are closed.
 A mask is made for each direction of the medicine wheel.
 During this process, the clown creates a personal mythology that explores their personal experiences.

-Modern clowns are strongly associated with the tradition of the circus clown, which developed out of earlier comedic roles in theatre or Varieté shows during the 19th to mid 20th centuries.
+The circus clown tradition developed out of earlier comedic roles in theatre or Varieté shows during the 19th to mid 20th centuries.
 This recognizable character features outlandish costumes, distinctive makeup, colorful wigs, exaggerated footwear, and colorful clothing, with the style generally being designed to entertain large audiences.

-The first mainstream clown role was portrayed by Joseph Grimaldi (who also created the traditional whiteface make-up design).
+The first mainstream clown role was portrayed by Joseph Grimaldi, who also created the traditional whiteface make-up design of modern Western clowns.
 In the early 1800s, he expanded the role of Clown in the harlequinade that formed part of British pantomimes, notably at the Theatre Royal, Drury Lane and the Sadler's Wells and Covent Garden theatres.
-He became so dominant on the London comic stage that harlequinade Clowns became known as "Joey", and both the nickname and Grimaldi's whiteface make-up design are still used by other clowns.
+He became so dominant on the London comic stage that harlequinade Clowns became known as "Josey", and both the nickname and Grimaldi's whiteface make-up design are still used by other clowns.

 The comedy that clowns perform is usually in the role of a fool whose everyday actions and tasks become extraordinary—and for whom the ridiculous, for a short while, becomes ordinary.
 This style of comedy has a long history in many countries and cultures across the world.
 Some writers have argued that due to the widespread use of such comedy and its long history it is a need that is part of the human condition.

+The modern clowning school of comedy in the 21st century diverged from white-face clown tradition, with more of an emphasis on personal vulnerability and heightened sexuality.